 Hiring and managing your global workforce through an employer of record eliminates that risk.
 You could leave navigating complicated and ever-changing regulations to your in-house team, but doing so puts a heavy administrative burden on your employees.
 At Globalization Partners, we have the experts, software, and resources to ensure total compliance during and after your international expansion.

 Let Globalization Partners Maintain Your Company’s Compliance

-Trust our global PEO to make sure each new hire has a current work visa.
-As your Employer of Record in Haiti, we’ll take on the responsibility for compliance at every stage of your company’s expansion.
+As your Employer of Record in Haiti, Globalization Partners takes on the responsibility for compliance at every stage of your company’s expansion.

 Reach out to our team today to learn more about how our global PEO services can help your company.